Dr. K’s Compost and Mulch Tips

 Use California Native Mulch® to create a compost blanket!

 Did you know that you can use the California Native Mulch® for more than just mulching your orchard or landscape?
-Those of you that picked up some mulch at our FPGS event in December have the perfect material for creating an extremely effective erosion control best management practice.
+It is also the perfect material for creating an extremely effective erosion control best management practice.

 You can create a Compost Erosion Control Blanket (CECB) for use on slopes/hillsides where the blend of this coarse and fine compost is ideal for holding soil in place when heavy rainfall and run-off can become a major problem.
 It is also great for supporting vegetative growth.
 A layer of compost mulch (i.e. CECB 1-2” in depth on sloped areas) when combined with a grass seed, is particularly effective at anchoring soil in place, mimicking Nature in how to best conserve valuable topsoil through intimate contact with the underlying native soil.
 For complete instructions and tips, open the pdfs below from the U.S. Department of Agriculture and the U.S. Environmental Protection Agency.
 Let us know if you have any questions.